stscoundrel/maverick/README.md

 .NET / C# script to close software that contain social aspects in them.
 Ones like Discord, Steam, Slack etc.

+The script is build for x86 Windows, but earlier version worked well enough on Mac too.

 ## Build the executable

 `dotnet publish src -o dist`